romgrod/kaya/README.md

     $ kaya start

-- To clear all suites and results collection.
+- To clear all tasks and results collection.
 To erase all data from database

     $ kaya reset

-- To clear all suites collection only.
-To erase all suites data from database
+- To clear all tasks collection only.
+To erase all tasks data from database

-    $ kaya reset_suites
+    $ kaya reset_tasks

 - to shut down kaya